Understanding and Addressing the Psychosocial Needs of the Elderly Population

 • What is the process for creating a personalized care plan at Cedar Hill?

-Creating a personalized care plan at Cedar Hill begins with an in-depth psychosocial assessment by trained social workers, ensuring that care is specifically tailored to each resident's unique needs and preferences.
+Creating a personalized care plan at Cedar Hill begins with an in-depth psychosocial assessment, ensuring that care is specifically tailored to each resident's unique needs and preferences.
 This process guarantees that the care plan reflects the individual’s requirements effectively.

 • How does Cedar Hill address social isolation among residents?